Substance abuse in the states

 Our addiction treatment program is unique because of the individual care you will receive from the beginning of the admission process through discharge.
 At Findlay Recovery Center, our staff has over 100 years of combined experience in substance abuse treatment.
 Most of our staff has shared your struggles with addiction themselves or a loved one closed to them has.
 At Findlay Recovery Center, we believe drug addiction treatment should be effective and tailored to your specific needs.
 We ensure a full continuum of care, beginning with detox and following through to continuing care post-treatment.
 Our full clinical program includes a full assessment to determine the best treatment plan to suit you, including psychotherapy covering individual, group, and family therapies.
 You will participate in therapies alongside medication, life skills training, and support around the clock to help you move through each detox stage and onto the road to feeling well once again.

 We understand recovery does not end when treatment is complete.
 At Findlay Recovery Center, we are committed to long-term collaborative care for every one of our clients.
 You are not alone in this process, and we will involve your doctors across the board to ensure that each role in your rehabilitation is recognized.
-The best possible results in rehabilitation are only achieved when medical professionals work together, and that’s what we do at our Drug Addiction Residential Treatment Center in Ohio – and beyond.
-Every client that stays in our Drug Addiction Residential Treatment Center in Ohio is cared for closely.
+The best possible results in rehabilitation are only achieved when medical professionals work together, and that’s what we do at our addiction treatment program in Ohio – and beyond.
+Every client that stays in our drug rehab in Ohio is cared for closely.
 We care about the outcomes and the future for every one of our clients, and we will continue to evaluate and monitor progress even beyond treatment.

 once you’re here, you’re family.